gwpjp/JH3---Project/README.md

 --'CodeBook.md' - this document describes the process used to clean the data and provides descriptions for the variable names.

---'extractednames.txt' - this document provides the names of the columns of the extracted data and 'tidydata.txt'
+--'extractednames.txt' - this document provides the names of the columns of the extracted data and 'tidydata.txt'.

+--'extractednamesinfo.txt' - this document provides more information about the column names of the extracted data.